dark-kitt/wordpress-theme-vue/README.md

 # Getting started!

-I guess the best way to get the idea behind is to set up an example project together.
-The following example is based on a macOS system, but it could be possible, with some troubleshooting, that it will also work on Windows.
+I guess the best way to understand the project is to create an example project together.
+The following instructions are based on a macOS system, but it could be possible, with some troubleshooting, that it will also work on Windows.

 As always, let's create a folder and change the directory.
 ```shell